-- 1. Expanding Community-Based Health Solutions: Mobile health clinics, community-based health centers, and telemedicine platforms51 are closing the gap in healthcare access for Black neighborhoods where hospital closures and provider shortages are most severe.
+• Expanding Community-Based Health Solutions: Mobile health clinics, community-based health centers, and telemedicine platforms are closing the gap in healthcare access for Black neighborhoods where hospital closures and provider shortages are most severe.
 This trend is impactful because it brings care directly to communities, reduces transportation and cost barriers, and builds trust between residents and healthcare providers.
-Cities like Oakland, through its BElovedBIRTH Black Centering initiative52, and Springfield, IL with the Springfield Urban League's mobile health van, have demonstrated that investing in localized care models not only improves health outcomes but also strengthens neighborhood stability and economic participation.53 - 2.
-Environmental Resilience Initiatives: Cities nationwide are investing in green infrastructure, clean energy job creation, and community-led sustainability programs to improve health outcomes and economic stability.
-Environmental Resilience Initiatives are impactful because they not only address climate-related risks like flooding and poor air
+Cities like Oakland, through its BElovedBIRTH Black Centering initiative, and Springfield, Ill., with the Springfield Urban League's mobile health van have demonstrated that investing in localized care models not only improves health outcomes but also strengthens neighborhood stability and economic participation.

-- quality-often concentrated in Black communities-but also open pathways to employment and entrepreneurship in the growing green economy. - 3.
-Increased Focus on Mental, Maternal, and Heart Health: Increased recognition of mental health issues is raising awareness and helping to reduce stigma that can prevent people from seeking help and becoming better able to maintain employment and gain economic stability.
-Similarly, there has been increased attention to disparities related to Black maternal health and heart health.
+- Environmental Resilience Initiatives: Cities nationwide are investing in green infrastructure, clean energy job creation, and community-led sustainability programs to improve health outcomes and economic stability.
+Environmental Resilience Initiatives are impactful because they not only address climate-related risks like flooding and poor air quality-often concentrated in Black communities-but also open pathways to employment and entrepreneurship in the growing green economy. - Increased Focus on Mental, Maternal, and Heart Health: Increased recognition of mental health issues is raising awareness and helping to reduce stigma that can prevent people from seeking help and becoming better able to maintain employment and gain economic stability.

-- 1. Universal Healthcare Access Programs: Expanding access to low-cost and community-driven healthcare services such as telehealth, mobile clinics, and community health workers can significantly improve health outcomes and economic security in under-resourced neighborhoods.
+- Universal Healthcare Access Programs: Expanding access to low-cost and community-driven healthcare services such as telehealth, mobile clinics, and community health workers can significantly improve health outcomes and economic security in under-resourced neighborhoods.
 These policy recommendations can reduce preventable health crises, lower medical debt, and increase workforce participation by addressing chronic conditions and barriers to care.
-As recommended in CUL's An Epidemic of Inequities report, expanding Medicaid access for those losing employer-based insurance and creating strategic testing and triage centers specifically for vulnerable groups are important policies towards healthcare access for all.54 - 2.
-Environmental Health & Clean Energy Investments: Increase funding for environmental justice initiatives that reduce pollution in disinvested communities and expand access to green jobs in sustainable industries.
+As recommended in CUL's An Epidemic of Inequities report, expanding Medicaid access for those losing employer-based insurance and creating strategic testing and triage centers specifically for vulnerable groups are important policies towards healthcare access for all. - Environmental Health & Clean Energy Investments: Increase funding for environmental justice initiatives that reduce pollution in disinvested communities and expand access to green jobs in sustainable industries.
 Aligning with the call to fight environmental racism in An Epidemic of Inequities, investments should prioritize reducing sources of lead contamination, improving drinking water quality, lowering fine particulate matter air pollution, and mitigating exposure to hazardous waste sites, particularly in low-income communities of color.
 Investment can address longstanding environmental health disparities that disproportionately affect low-income neighborhoods, while simultaneously creating economic pathways into the clean energy and sustainability sectors.
-Programs such as Chicago's Retrofit One Stop56 and Illinois Solar for All57 have demonstrated how green investments can improve air quality, lower utility bills, and generate employment in energy efficiency and solar installation for residents from historically marginalized communities.
+Programs such as Chicago's Retrofit One Stop and Illinois Solar for All have demonstrated how green investments can improve air quality, lower utility bills, and generate employment in energy efficiency and solar installation for residents from historically marginalized communities.